JackFurby/kontakt/README.md

 * The word-masters word must be a dictionary word, and it shouldn't be a word the group is unlikely to know.
 * The guessers can use any words they want, including phrases and proper nouns to describe the word they think the word-master has thought of.
 Like with the word-masters word though, it should be a word everyone will know and described in such a way everyone has a chance of knowing it (obscure is good, but don't describe a word with a reference only two or more of the guessers would ever know).
 It's best if they're clues that the word-master is expected to know, but doesn't for some reason.

+## Kontakt helper script

+For the noun list I am using a copy for [http://www.desiquintans.com/nounlist](http://www.desiquintans.com/nounlist) which is a list of aproximatly 6000 popular nouns.